ClubRobotInsat/ElectroniqueCdF2024/PCBDesigns/README.md

 # How to enter a PCB Design project
--Create a folder with the same name as your board's project name -Inside this folder, provide the project files and a README.md
+-Create a folder with the same name as your board's project name, please capitalise the name -Inside this folder, provide the project files and a README.md

 # TO DO